-In August 2021, the POA issued amendments to TAS 12, which narrow the scope of the initial recognition exception under TAS 12, so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences.
+In August 2021, POA issued amendments to TAS 12, which narrow the scope of the initial recognition exception under TAS 12, so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences.
 The amendments issued to TAS 12 are effective for annual periods beginning on or after 1 January 2023.
 The amendments clarify that where payments that settle a liability are deductible for tax purposes, it is a matter of judgement (having considered the applicable tax law) whether such deductions are attributable for tax purposes to the liability recognised in the financial statements (and interest expense) or to the related asset component (and interest expense).
 This judgement is important in determining whether any temporary differences exist on initial recognition of the asset and liability.
 The amendments apply to transactions that occur on or after the beginning of the earliest comparative period presented.
-In addition, at the beginning of the earliest comparative period presented.
-In addition, at the beginning of the earliest and a deferred tax liability for all deductible and taxable temporary differences associated with leases and decommissioning obligations should be recognized.
-Management has assessed that the amendment will have no impact on the consolidated financial statements.
+In addition, at the beginning of the earliest comparative period presented that sufficient taxable profit is available) and a deferred tax liability for all deductible and taxable temporary differences associated with leases and decommissioning obligations should be recognized.